-- observe fully conditions regarding the fair collection and use of personal information; - collect and process appropriate information and only to the extent that it is needed to fulfil operational needs or to comply with any legal requirements; - ensure the quality of information used; - apply strict checks to determine the length of time information is held; - take appropriate technical and organisational security measures to safeguard personal information - ensure that personal information is not transferred outside the EEA without suitable safeguards; and - ensure that the rights of people about whom the information is held can be fully exercised under the law.
-These include: - The right to be information that processing is being undertaken; - o The right to access your personal information; - The right to prevent processing in certain circumstances; - The right to correct, rectify, block or erase information regarded as wrong information.
+- observe fully conditions regarding the fair collection and use of Personal Data; - collect and process appropriate information and only to the extent that it is needed to fulfil operational needs or to comply with any legal requirements; - ensure the quality of information used; - apply strict checks to determine the length of time information is held; - take appropriate technical and organisational security measures to safeguard Personal Data: - ensure that Personal Data is not transferred outside the EEA without suitable safeguards; and - ensure that the rights of people about whom the information is held can be fully exercised under the law.
+These include: - The right to be information that processing is being undertaken; - The right to access your Personal Data; - The right to prevent processing in certain circumstances; - o The right to correct, rectify, block or erase information regarded as wrong information.